slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

 > *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

+> *'The most difficult is the decision to act, the rest is just tenacity.' -- Andrea Earhart*

 ### Why people procrastinate?